georgiee/coding-for-kids/slides.md

 ## [fit] Hour of Code

 ---
-^ And don't forget you can always start teaching at home.
+^ Don't forget you can always start teaching at home.

 ## [fit] At Home

 ---
+^ And make your designer's happy by teaching them a bit about coding.

 ## [fit] Office

 ---
+^ You have personal benefits by teaching too

 [.background-color: #fdc552]

 # [fit] _You benefit too!_

 ---
+^ be a kid again and enjoy playing with toys again

 ## [fit] kid again

 ---
+^ be creative by creating challenges for the kids and sending scratch greeting cards

 ## [fit] be creative

 ---
 ^ Supercharge your mentoring skills

+^ by thinking about the every basics again

 ## [fit] mentoring skills

 ---
-^ And hanging around with kids is fun!
+^ And hanging around with kids is fun.
+I would have never know about the Kebap Heist.

 ## [fit] Fun

 ---